valentine906/TestApp/README.md

 <code> php artisan migrate</code>

-## Seed the Database (Optional only if you want generate random users)
+## Seed the Database (Optional only if you want to generate a random users)

 <code> php artisan db:seed --class=UsersTableSeeder</code>